Sameed-Khatri/AI-Receipt-Parser/README.md

 ### 3. Configure Environment

-- Set up your `.env` file with API keys and model paths.
+- Set up your `.env` file with API keys and tesseract path.
 ```sh
 GROQ_API_KEY = <API-KEY>
 TESSERACT_PATH = <ABSOLUTE-PATH\tesseract.exe>
 HF_API_TOKEN = <API-KEY>
 ```
-- Ensure Tesseract is installed and available in your system PATH.
+- Ensure Tesseract is installed and available in your system.

 ### 4. Run the Server